 Participating in the city's bid process is simple.
-Businesses may register with the City's eNotification system.
+Businesses may register using the link below.
 After registering with the site, when a bid comes up, the vendor is automatically notified via email that there is a bid available on the City's website.
 If interested, the vendor can download any and all documents related to that particular bid from the website.
 (Some road construction bid documents may only be available through the City's Engineering Department).

-Most, but not, all RFB’s and RFP’s are posted on Herald Whig.
+Most, but not, all RFB’s and RFP’s are posted in the Herald-Whig.

 Questions can also be answered by calling the Purchasing Department and asking to talk to the City's Purchasing Agent, Mary Ann Ervin (217-228-4502)